Safe Routes to School E-News

 Reframing our messages around Safe Routes to School

 At the National Bike Summit this year, a consultant for the League of American Bicyclists presented the results of in-depth interviews about bicycling and policy with Hill staff for policy makers who both supported and opposed bicycle and pedestrian policies in recent votes.
 The results from that study are applicable to how all of us talk about Safe Routes to School to policymakers at any level.
 Read more about the study findings and suggestions for Safe Routes to School messaging in this month’s federal policy blog.
 And put it into practice when talking to your mayors, city councilors and school board members!

-The National Partnership is pleased to announce that new staff member Molly Simon has joined the staff as our Operations Manager.
+The Safe Routes Partnership is pleased to announce that new staff member Molly Simon has joined the staff as our Operations Manager.
 Molly is based in San Francisco and is responsible for ensuring smooth operations for many aspects of the organization and its staff.
-She works with the National Partnership’s leadership and steering committee on financial, human resources, operational, and event planning tasks, and spearheads the organization’s technical support.
+She works with the Safe Routes Partnership’s leadership and steering committee on financial, human resources, operational, and event planning tasks, and spearheads the organization’s technical support.

-The Safe Routes to School National Partnership is also hiring a School and Family Engagement Manager.
+The Safe Routes Partnership is also hiring a School and Family Engagement Manager.
 Applications are due April 15, 2013 by noon ET.
 Learn more about how to apply by reading the job announcement.